ShengzhiWu/EasyPDE/README.md

 You can option `adaptive_point_size=True` to make point size adapt to the density of points cloud where each point locate.
 This feature induce additional computing cost.
 This feature on support 2D visualization.

+## Fix Checkerboard Pattern

+For some differential equations, issues similar to those of a checkerboard pattern often occur in the numerical results.
+The solution method can be found in the section Conformal Mapping Example.

 ## 3D Example

 See `examples/3d.py`.